$H_0$ Without the Sound Horizon (or Supernovae): A 2% Measurement in DESI DR1: Theory and Methodology

-The first of these datasets is a recent cross-correlation analysis \cite{Farren:2024} of \planckact CMB lensing with the projected clustering of unWISE galaxies (hereafter referred to as ``\actcrossunwise''; described further in \secref{data_actplanck}).
-The first component of this analysis, CMB lensing, is automatically free of sound horizon information as discussed previously \cite{Baxter:2020}.
-For similar reasons, the projected unWISE galaxy clustering contains no sound horizon information \textit{along the line of sight} because it is washed out in projection.
-That leaves only the angular clustering, which is also sound horizon-free because the angular binning is too coarse to resolve the sound horizon feature ($\ell_{\mathrm{max}} = 400$; compare e.g. to the $0.2\deg$ bins used in \cite{DES:2024bao} to resolve the BAO bump).
+Using the publicly available\footnote{\url{https://des.ncsa.illinois.edu/releases/y3a2/Y3key-products}} DES Y3 chains, we reweight the samples according to our Gaussian $\ob$ and $\ns$ priors listed in Table \ref{table:priors}.
+After doing this, we obtain the constraint $H_0 = 70.1^{+8.8}_{-8.4} \kmsMpc$ from the DES Y3 1$\times$2pt (galaxy clustering) dataset, compared to $68.0^{+3.9}_{-5.1} \kmsMpc$ for the 3$\times$2pt and $68.5^{+2.6}_{-2.3} \kmsMpc$ for the 6$\times$2pt results that we use in this work.
+These results indicate that the $H_0$ constraint from the 6$\times$2pt dataset is not dominated by the sound horizon, as the 1$\times$2pt / galaxy clustering dataset would be the largest potential source of this information, and we have found that it does not significantly constrain $H_0$ on its own.
+We note that in \cite{DES:2024bao} a $\sim$2\% constraint on the BAO scale was obtained using the DES Year 6 galaxy clustering.
+However, they used a BAO-optimized sample for this work, including narrower redshift binning to reduce projection effects ($\Delta z = 0.1$), in addition to modified angular binning and scale cuts, to successfully resolve the feature.

-The second new dataset considered in this work is the Dark Energy Survey Year 3 (DES Y3) joint analysis with CMB lensing from the South Pole Telescope (SPT) and \Planck (hereafter referred to as the DES Y3 6$\times$2pt analysis \cite{Abbott:2023}; technical details in \secref{data_des6x2pt}).
-The 6$\times$2pt data vector consists of the cross- and auto-correlations of galaxy weak lensing, galaxy clustering, and CMB lensing.
-Importantly, we note that the \dessixcrosstwopt and \actcrossunwise datasets are not independent, as both contain \Planck CMB lensing.
-Each component of this analysis is sound horizon-free for similar reasons as given for the \actcrossunwise dataset above; in particular, even though the DES galaxy clustering is measured in several redshift bins, the width of the projection kernel is large enough to wash out any sound horizon information along the line of sight.
+The second new dataset considered in this work is a recent cross-correlation analysis \cite{Farren:2024} of \planckact CMB lensing with the projected clustering of unWISE galaxies (hereafter referred to as ``\actcrossunwise''; described further in \secref{data_actplanck}).
+Each component of this analysis is sound horizon-free for similar reasons as given above; \refeditt{in particular, the redshift binning of the unWISE galaxies ($\Delta z \sim 1$) is much wider than in the \dessixcrosstwopt analysis, while the angular binning is comparable.} Importantly, we note that the \dessixcrosstwopt and \actcrossunwise datasets are not independent, as both contain \Planck CMB lensing.